Science of Reading Badge Rubric

 2 points:

-• Professional learning provides robust opportunities for teachers to deeply understand and practice effective instructional practices that support development of one or more essential literacy skills, according to the science of reading research.
+• Professional learning provides robust opportunities for teachers to deeply understand and practice effective instructional practices that support development of one or more essential literacy skills, according to the science of reading research (i.e., the engagement opportunities are frequent, in-depth, and employ a variety of adult learning strategies for collaborative practice).

 1 point: